 History of the City of Edinburgh Branch

 The Royal Naval Association had a Branch and Club at 20 Ainslie Place in Edinburgh in the 50's and 60's.
 The club closed down and the Branch disbanded sometime in the late 60s.
 In 1994, whilst a loft was being cleared out in an Edinburgh house, the old Branch Standard of the City of Edinburgh Branch was discovered.
 The Standard was handed over to the Rosyth and West Fife Branch Royal Naval Association so that they could make arrangements to have the old Standard Laid Up in a cathedral or church, the normal routine for the disposal of unused or disbanded Branch Standards.

-Shipmate Donald Simpson has gone on to help with the founding of new RNA Branches in Glasgow, Perth, Stirling and Inverness.
+Shipmate Donald Simpson went on to help with the founding of new RNA Branches in Glasgow, Perth, Stirling and Inverness.